 The first-ever Piano was introduced in 1700 by Italian instrument maker Bartolomeo Cristofori.
 But it lacked additional controls, like a pedal!
 Then Gottfried Silbermann refined Cristofori’s piano design with a damper pedal, creating a sustained sound.

 In the late 1700s, the Viennese action became popular in Austria and Germany.
-Then, in the early 1800s, the first iron frame grand pianos were introduced for greater structural support.
-But these pianos are really old and will only be functional today if they didn’t go through a full restoration process.
+Then, in the early 1800s, the first iron-frame grand pianos were introduced for greater structural support.
+But these pianos are really old and will only be functional today if they don’t go through a full restoration process.

 During the mid and late 1800s, upright pianos, which were more affordable and compact, became popular.
 The early 1900s saw a huge evolution in piano manufacturing, including the square grand piano and grand piano, which are popular today.